ashwinsharan158/fontClassification/README.md

 10. Open Sans

 ## How to Setup and Run the project
+Before getting started make sure you have the required packages to run from requirements.txt

 ### If you want to learn about whole development process?
 Please run the font_classification.ipynb file cell by cell and the text will explain the data collection and preparation techniques, model development and evaluation metrics.
 The .ipynb must rest in the same directory as the supplied data and font folder in this repo as it will make use of them to generate 20000 images which will be stored in data_train/ and test/ folders.
 <br><br>